 Over-exfoliation is a common mistake where blemish-prone skin of any age is concerned.
 It’s true that skincare products that contain exfoliating actives can help to clear congestion.
 But overdoing it can cause barrier disruption, redness, flaking and sensitivity.
 Additionally, younger skin tends to naturally exfoliate away dead surface cells in line with new cell production.
 It’s only as we age that this process slows down, so teenage skin shouldn’t need too much extra help.
 However, a gentle exfoliating toner, such as Medik8’s Press & Glow, may be beneficial.
 This formula uses PHA (a Polyhydroxy Acid), which has larger molecules than AHAs (Alpha Hydroxy Acids) and BHAs (Beta Hydroxy Acids), which do not penetrate as deeply.
 This means that they offer gentle exfoliation to break down dead skin cells with minimal irritation.

 Generally, where young skin is concerned, less is more.
 But sometimes a specialist spot treatment can save the day, for example, when breakouts occur before a special occasion such as a school prom or an important date.
-The Organic Pharmacy’s Blemish Gel offers a swift, targeted solution to spots, without drying or irritating the skin.
-Infused with essential oils – including Tea Tree to regulate sebum production – this fast-acting formulation calms the appearance of redness and inflammation.
-It’s ideal for teenage skin (or indeed anyone who suffers from unwanted breakouts).
-Simply apply to blemishes as required, two to five times a day.
+Sk:n Anti-Blemish Control Serum offers a swift, targeted solution on spots, without drying and irritating the skin.
+This formulation contains a patented peptide clinically proven to reduce bacteria and inflammation.
+A blend of Malic and Salicylic acid gently but effectively exfoliates and unclogs pores, while calming the appearance of redness and inflammation.
+It's ideal for teenage skin (or indeed anyone who suffers from unwanted breakouts).
+Simply apply to blemishes after cleansing twice per day.

 Dealing with Dryness